RickApple/cconstruct/README.md

 - Allow adding any XCode setting you want as UI option, not as other flags
 - Allow adding files that shouldn't be compiled (.h,.inl)
 - Should the language dialect be exposed?
-- Allow for a way to add files in a specific folder so user doesn't have to manually give complete path to every single file
 - Create test for hierarchical folder structure
-- Make tests for cconstruct build out of tree
+- Make tests for cconstruct build out of tree (so ../ from location of main cconstruct file)
 - allows handle relative locations correctly
 - simplify output folders taking into account that VS gives warning if multiple projects have same output/intermediate folder
 - support pre build actions (post already works)
 - Custom configuration Testing for example.
 Take into account that XCode generator adds some Debug/Release differences hardcoded.
 - Better name for CCProjectTypeWindowedApplication as that is also the type used for iOS applications Maybe just CCProjectTypeApplication
-- Use existing function for path manipulation: https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/makepath-wmakepath?view=vs-2019 https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/fullpath-wfullpath?view=vs-2019
+- Use existing functions for path manipulation: https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/makepath-wmakepath?view=vs-2019 https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/fullpath-wfullpath?view=vs-2019
 - Should users handle difference between .a and .lib static library extension when adding dependency on external lib?